InvertedOwl/UnitsModProto/README.md

 A mod for [Protobot Beta](https://protobot.web.app/).

-This mod gives the user control over the snapping when moving
+This mod gives the user control over the snapping when moving.
+Go to Edit > Preferences > Mods to edit these values